yury-lysogorskiy/lammps/doc/src/fix_sgcmc.rst

 A value of *yes* uses the atomic energy method, if the method has been implemented for the LAMMPS energy model, otherwise LAMMPS will exit with an error message.
-So for this has only been implemented for EAM type potentials.
+So far this has only been implemented for EAM type potentials.

 ------------